sasirajpuvvada/Django-Practice/README.md

 Recommends the articles based on the user preferences(Liked articles)

 Tech:-
-Postgres - User data
+Postgres - User data,
-Mongo - scraped data from new website
+Mongo - scraped data from new website,
 Django - Web App